-Finally, throughout the paper we made two simplifying assumptions.
-The first assumption is that firms produce a homogeneous product and have the same cost functions.
+Finally, throughout the article we made two simplifying assumptions.
+The first was that firms produce a homogeneous product and have the same cost functions.
 In Gilo and Spiegel (2003) we began looking at the case where firms have asymmetric costs.
-We showed that even unilateral PCO by the most efficient firm in its rivals may facilitate tacit collusion and the resulting collusive price is higher than it would be absent PCO.
-Moreover, we showed that the most efficient firm prefers to first invest in its most efficient rival both because this is the most effective way to promote tacit collusion and because such investment leads to a collusive price that is closer to the most efficient firm's monopoly price.
-The second simplifying assumption that we made in this paper was that the level of PCO in the industry is exogenously given.
-In a sense then our analysis is done from the perspective of antitrust authorities: when can you allow a firm to acquire a passive stake in a rival firm and when should you disallow such acquisition.
-In future research we wish to also look at PCO from the perspective of firms: that is, we wish to endogenize the configuration of PCO in the industry and examine when a firm should try to acquire a passive stake in rivals and when it should not.
+We showed that even unilateral PCO by the most efficient firm in its rivals may facilitate tacit collusion, and the resulting collusive price is higher than it would be absent PCO.
+Moreover, we showed that the most efficient firm prefers to first invest in its most efficient rival both because this is the most efficient firm or promote tacit collusion and because such investment leads to a collusive price that is closer to the most efficient firm's monopoly price.
+The second simplifying assumption we made in this article was that the level of PCO in the industry is exogenously given.
+In a sense, then, our analysis is done from the perspective of antitrust authorities: When can you allow a firm to acquire a passive stake in a rival firm, and when should you disallow such acquisition?
+In future research we wish to look also at PCO from the perspective of firms: that is, we wish to endogenize the configuration of PCO in the industry and examine when a firm should try to acquire a passive stake in rivals and when it should not.